lbl-srg/obc/specification/source/executiveSummary.rst

 select the sequences that will work best with the project's mechanical system, using tools developed in this project.
-The digital sequence specification allows the performance of building control sequences, including annual energy, peak demand and comfort, to be assessed using whole building simulation.
+The digital sequence specification allows the performance of building control sequences, including annual energy, load flexibility, peak demand and comfort, to be assessed using whole building simulation.
 The control sequences can then be used directly or be translated for use in commercial building control product lines using machine-to-machine translation.
 Finally, new tools will assist in